 8. Accept Your Partner For Who They Are

 Now I am very aware as I write this that it is easier said than done.
 People are like Microsoft Windows software packages: they are buggy to start with and as time goes on more and more bugs keep creeping in and foiling your superior plan for life!
 You need to realize though that, also like Microsoft, the other options tend to be even less fulfilling.

 I strongly recommend that you truly get to know your partner before you marry them.
 Too much time before a wedding is spent on guest lists and pretty speeches and not nearly enough on soul searching and marriage courses!
 You need to decide if you are going to spend your days in internal and external conflict over your partners ‘little peccadillos’ or choose to embrace them as a part of what you love and what makes them interesting.

 If you choose the former path then neither of you is looking forward at a life of happiness together, and you should probably have upgraded to version 2 before you got married!

-Initially in a relationship one spends quite a bit of time together.
-This is important up front as the foundations of the relationship are being created.
+Initially in a relationship, one spends quite a bit of time together.
+This is important upfront as the foundations of the relationship are being created.
 Joint memories are being created and a relationship ‘culture’ is established.
 When kids come along the amount of time together is often greatly reduced.
-But either way what is vital is the quality of the time that is spent together.
-When one or both parties are already tired at the end of as long day then television, social media, computer games and the like can be a great distraction from quality time.
+But either way, what is vital is the quality of the time that is spent together.
+When one or both parties are already tired at the end of a long day then television, social media, computer games and the like can be a great distraction from quality time.